 MTA and C&S are individually responsible to their own regulatory requirements, oversight and process rules.

-The MTA (at the administrator level) will likely have performance criteria in addition to attributed savings.
+The MTA (at the administrator level) will likely have near and long-term performance criteria in addition to attributed savings.

 The MTA will create an initial forecast of total MTI/C&S savings for planning purposes in collaboration with C&S Program Administrator.
-Savings are incremental to a naturally occurring baseline.
+Savings are incremental to naturally occurring baseline and planned C&S (and RA) activities at the time an MTI is proposed.

 For planning purposes, the MTA will also forecast initial savings for individual MTIs separate from savings achieved by the C&S Administrator.
 This will be done in collaboration with C&S Program Administrator and will de facto result in relative forecasted shares